flex-max/flex-max.github.io/projects.md

 ## ReGenFarm - Regenerative agriculture for a sustainable future

-**ReGenFarm** aims to tackle critical agricultural and environmental challenges by implementing carbon farming practices to enhance soil fertility, strengthen ecosystem resilience, and sequester atmospheric carbon.
-By reducing greenhouse gas emissions and restoring farmland health, these innovative land use strategies seek to improve environmental security while ensuring sustainable agricultural productivity.
+**ReGenFarm** aims to tackle critical agricultural and environmental challenges by implementing carbon farming practices to sequester atmospheric carbon, and enhance soil fertility.
+We want to apply innovative land use strategies to improve environmental security while ensuring sustainable agricultural productivity, by reducing greenhouse gas emissions and restoring farmland health.

 Together with **Bayer Crop Science**, the **Institutes of Bio-and Geosciences** of the **Forschungszentrum Jülich GmbH** work in five action fields to provide the scientific basis for advancing regenerative agriculture.

-In my action field I am designing a digital twin of a farm to advance regenerative agricultural practices and boost soil carbon sequestration.
+In my action field I am designing a digital twin of a farm, based on real-world data, to test agricultural management practices.
+The digital twin will iwill inform better decision-making for regenerative farming practices and help us to boost soil carbon sequestration.

 ![Digital Twin](/assets/img/ReGenFarm_Overview_digital twin.png){: style="display: block; margin: 20px auto; width: 100%;"}